berkhacimolla/Assignment_3_Machine_Learning_Course_NTNU/README.md

 ## Model Architecture

-Both models share a similar architecture consisting of convolutional and pooling layers followed by fully connected layers.
 The optimized model differs by incorporating dropout for regularization.

 | Layer Type          | Output Shape            |
 |---------------------|-------------------------|